Safety of and Immune Response to Dolutegravir in HIV-1 Infected Infants, Children, and Adolescents

 Open to people ages up to 17 years

-- Participants must belong to one of the ARV exposure groups below:
+- Participant belonged to one of the ARV exposure groups below:

-- Previously took ARVs for treatment, but not currently taking ARVs:
+- Previously took ARVs for treatment, but not taking ARVs at study screening.

-- Must have been off treatment for greater than or equal to 4 weeks prior to screening, OR
+- Had been off treatment for greater than or equal to 4 weeks prior to screening, OR

-- Currently taking ARVs for treatment but failing:
+- At screening, taking ARVs for treatment but failing.

 - For participants less than 2 years of age, initiated ARVs for treatment less than 4 weeks prior to screening.

-- If an infant has received nevirapine (NVP) as prophylaxis to prevent perinatal transmission, he or she must have not received NVP for at least 14 days prior to enrollment into Stage I or II.
+- If an infant had received nevirapine (NVP) as prophylaxis to prevent perinatal transmission, he or she did not receive NVP for at least 14 days prior to enrollment into Stage I or II.

-- Parent or legal guardian able and willing to provide signed informed consent.
+- Parent or legal guardian were able and willing to provide signed informed consent.

-- Female participants of reproductive potential, defined as having reached menarche, and who are engaging in sexual activity that could lead to pregnancy, must agree to use two contraceptive methods while on study and for two weeks after stopping study drug.
+- Female participants of reproductive potential, defined as having reached menarche, and who were engaging in sexual activity that could lead to pregnancy, agreed to use two contraceptive methods while on study and for two weeks after stopping study drug.

-- Males engaging in sexual activity that could lead to HIV-1 transmission must use a condom.
+- Males engaging in sexual activity that could lead to HIV-1 transmission agreed to use a condom.

-- Participants who are greater than or equal to 2 years of age and ARV-treatment naive (meeting entry criterion) can enroll if genotype testing has been obtained with results pending.
+- Participants who were greater than or equal to 2 years of age and ARV-treatment naïve, had genotype testing at screening/entry even with results pending.

-- Participants less than 2 years of age (either ARV-treatment experienced or ARV treatment naïve) can enroll if genotype testing has been obtained with results pending.
+- Participants less than 2 years of age (either ARV-treatment experienced or ARV treatment naïve), had genotype testing at screening/entry even with results pending.

 You CAN'T join if...